ejscribner/couchbase-tutorials/tutorial/markdown/python/nvidia-nim-llama3-pdf-chat/nvidia-nim-llama3-pdf-chat.md

 When a user asks a question or provides a prompt:

-- The app converts the user's query into an embedding using LangChain's embedding models (e.g., Google's text-004-embeddings embeddings).
+- The app converts the user's query into an embedding using LangChain's embedding models (e.g., Nvidia's NV-Embed-QA embeddings).
 - [Couchbase's Vector Search](https://docs.couchbase.com/python-sdk/current/howtos/full-text-searching-with-sdk.html#vector-search) capability is utilized, which supports search indexes.
 A dedicated search index is created for the PDF embeddings and their corresponding text content, configured with the necessary indexing parameters (bucket, scope, collection, index name).
 - The app queries this search index using the user's query embedding.
 Couchbase's Vector Search calculates the [similarity](https://www.couchbase.com/blog/vector-similarity-search/) (e.g., dot product) between the query embedding and the indexed PDF embeddings, enabling fast retrieval of the nearest neighbor embeddings.
 - The nearest neighbor embeddings represent the most semantically similar passages or sections from the PDF documents compared to the user's query.